getampt/docs/cli-standard-mode.md

 A permanent environment is a long-lived stage/environment to host your app.
 Common names for permanent environments are `prod`, `staging`, `qa`, and `dev`.

 If a script named `ampt:build` is defined in package.json, it will be run before deploying.

+Use `--region <code>` to specify the region where the new environment will be created.

 ## `ampt install [PACKAGENAME]`